-Advanced customer journey analytics platforms integrate with commonly used marketing tools, so you can engage with your customers using your existing marketing technology stack.
+Advanced customer journey analytics platforms integrate with commonly used marketing tools, so you can engage with your customers using your existing technology stack.
 The result is a new level of performance for marketing and CX campaigns through significantly better precision, targeting and timing.

 Finally, to gauge cross-sell and upsell campaign effectiveness and determine the need for mid-stream adjustments or alterations to future campaigns, you will need to monitor insights in real time and over the long term through interactive dashboards.

 With the explosion in customer data collection and breakthrough technologies like machine learning and customer journey analytics, the time is now ripe to give cross-selling and upselling the attention and focus they deserve.